psychemedia/island-storynotes/noyes-highwayman.md

 Approaching the site of those inns, a highwayman comes riding, a gun at his side, and a sword on his belt.

-There's a clatter of horses hooves as he crosses the cobbled courtyard and approaches the inn.
+There's a clatter of horse's hooves as he crosses the cobbled courtyard and approaches the inn.
 But he doesn't enter: the door's locked for the night, and the windows are shuttered.

 He taps with his whip on the shutters, softly whistles a tune.
 A light goes on in an upstairs window.
 It's Bess, the raven haired landlord's daughter, who's been waiting for his signal.